triuyen/AI_agent/README.md

 Longer timeframes: Moving average strategies typically perform better on longer timeframes (daily, weekly) than on very short timeframes (minutes, hours) which tend to be noisier.
 Markets with cyclical or momentum characteristics: Assets that tend to maintain momentum once a trend is established (like many cryptocurrencies during bull markets) are ideal for this strategy.

+# second compelmentary strategy :
+Mean Reversion Strategy
+Core Strategy Logic:

+Identify overbought/oversold conditions using oscillators (RSI, Stochastic, Bollinger Bands) Enter trades when price deviates significantly from its average, anticipating a return to the mean Exit when price returns to its average value or a profit target is reached

+Ideal Market Environment:

+Sideways/range-bound markets: Performs best when prices oscillate within a defined range High volatility with clear boundaries: Benefits from price swings without sustained directional movement Established support/resistance levels: Creates natural reversal points for mean reversion Short to medium timeframes: Often works better on shorter timeframes where ranges are more defined Markets with regular corrections: Assets that tend to correct after significant moves rather than trending continuously

 link : (to be removed in the end) https://colab.research.google.com/drive/10Qb11tN7z0Vbtiw0kQPdGFlrGcJVqk7A?usp=sharing